 Mount Olivet is a decidedly white-collar city, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mount Olivet is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Mount Olivet who work in healthcare (20.83%), office and administrative support (14.58%), and management occupations (14.58%).

-Mount Olivet’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mount Olivet’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Mount Olivet doesn't have a public transportation system that people use for their commute.
+Mount Olivet is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Mount Olivet overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Mount Olivet, 24.19% have at least a bachelor's degree.